Jeiwan/uniswapv3-book/content/docs/milestone_1/first-swap.md

 ```
 At this moment, it only takes a recipient, who is a receiver of tokens.

 First, we need to find the target price and tick, as well as calculate the token amounts.
-Again, we'll simply hardcode
+Again, we'll simply hard code
 the values we calculated earlier to keep things as simple as possible:
 ```solidity
 ...